 Yes.
 You can print from your own device either at home or at the library.
-Visit our Mobile Printing page for instructions.
+See Mobile Printing for instructions.
 Please note that mobile printing jobs will only stay on the server for 24 hours.
 If you don't release your print job within that time, you'll need to send it again.

 We loan wireless hotspots that can give you internet access anywhere you can get a cell signal.
 We also loan out Chromebooks if you need to borrow a computer.

-You can fill out our meeting room reservation form, ask at the check out desk, or call us at 781-834-5535.
+See Meeting Rooms to book online, or ask at the check out desk or call us at 781-834-5535.
 Meeting room reservations are subject to the following rules:

 Please read our meeting room policy for the full list of rules.

-All meeting room reservations must be manually approved by a staff member.
-You will be contacted to let you know whether your meeting room reservation has been approved.
+You will be contacted to let you know when your meeting room reservation has been approved.

 All library-run programs are free of charge.